Keye Luke: Acting

 Luke continued to play character parts in motion pictures.
 He had a featured role in The Chairman (1969) starring Gregory Peck.
 He dubbed the voice of the evil Mr. Han (played by Shih Kien) in Enter the Dragon (1973) starring Bruce Lee.
 Luke played the mysterious old Chinatown shopowner Mr. Wing in the two Gremlins movies and he had a significant role in Woody Allen's movie Alice (1990).

 Luke also worked extensively in television, making numerous guest appearances, including four on The F.B.I. and seven TV movies.
 He was a regular cast member in two short lived sitcoms, Anna and the King (1972) starring Yul Brynner and Sidekicks (TV 1986–87).
 He appeared as Lin Fong (a jade merchant) in an episode of Dragnet 1967.

-In 1972, he played the voice of Charlie Chan, in the animated television series The Amazing Chan and the Chan Clan (1972-73), becoming the first actor of Chinese descent to play the role.
+In 1972, he played the voice of Charlie Chan, in the animated television series The Amazing Chan and the Chan Clan (1972–73), becoming the first actor of Chinese descent to play the role.
 He voiced other animated characters including Brak in Space Ghost (1966-68) and Zoltar/The Great Spirit/Colonel Cronus in Battle of the Planets (1978-80).

-Luke played Master Po in the television series Kung Fu (1972–1975).
+Luke played Master Po in the television series Kung Fu (1972–75).
 In 1985, Luke appeared as "The Ancient One" in the ABC soap opera General Hospital, for the Asian Quarter storyline, which showcased Luke and young actress Kimberly McCullough, whom he mentored.
 In 1986 Luke appeared in season two of The Golden Girls as Sophia's love interest.
 He played two separate roles in the sitcom Night Court, first as a defendant and later as Mac Robinson's grandfather-in-law.

-Luke played Governor Donald Cory in episode 71 of the original Star Trek entitled "Whom Gods Destroy (1969), and was originally cast as Doctor Noonien Soong in the Star Trek: The Next Generation episode "Brothers"; Brent Spiner ultimately took over the role after Luke became ill.
+Luke played Governor Donald Cory in episode 71 of the original Star Trek entitled "Whom Gods Destroy" (1969), and was originally cast as Doctor Noonien Soong in the Star Trek: The Next Generation episode "Brothers"; Brent Spiner ultimately took over the role after Luke became ill.

 In the Fractured Fairy Tales episode "The Enchanted Fly," one of the rewards offered to the man who would rescue and marry the princess is "an autographed picture of Keye Luke."

 Honors

-He was awarded the Lifetime Achievement Award by Asian/Pacific American Artists in 1986.
-For his contribution to show business, Luke was also honored with a star on the Hollywood Walk of Fame, on the sidewalk in front of 7000 Hollywood Blvd.
+Luke was awarded the Lifetime Achievement Award by Asian/Pacific American Artists in 1986.
+For his contribution to show business, he was also honored with a star on the Hollywood Walk of Fame, on the sidewalk in front of 7000 Hollywood Blvd.

+Personal life

+Luke married his wife Ethel Davis in 1942, who predeceased him in 1979.
+They had one child.